Hadronic molecular states with the quark contents $bc\bar{s}\bar{q}$, $b\bar{c}s\bar{q}$, and $b\bar{c}\bar{s}q$: Introduction

 \section{Introduction}

-Recently, the LHCb collaboration reported their observation of the first doubly charmed tetraquark state $T_{cc}(3875)$ in the $D^0D^0\pi^+$ mass spectrum just below the $D^{*+}D^0$ mass threshold~\cite{LHCb:2021vvq,LHCb:2021auc}.
+Recently, the LHCb Collaboration reported their observation of the first doubly charmed tetraquark state $T_{cc}(3875)$ in the $D^0D^0\pi^+$ mass spectrum just below the $D^{*+}D^0$ mass threshold~\cite{LHCb:2021vvq,LHCb:2021auc}.
 This state has the quark content $cc\bar u\bar d$.
-Its spin-parity quantum number was determined to be $J^P = 1^+$, and the LHCb experiment favors it to be an isoscalar state.
+Its spin-parity quantum numbers were determined to be $J^P = 1^+$, and the LHCb experiment favors it to be an isoscalar state.
 Based on the Breit-Wigner parametrisation, its mass and width were measured to be:

 A LHCb analysis of the data with a unitary amplitude and considering the experimental resolution produces the resonance pole at $\sqrt{s} = m_{\rm pole} - {i\over2} \Gamma_{\rm pole}$, where~\cite{LHCb:2021auc}